 There are many facets to effective mental health care.
 Industry experts suggest some of the most important facets include clinician expertise that matches the unique needs of the client, mutually agreed upon treatment goals, and clinician-deployed processes to prompt amelioration of the client’s presenting difficulties.
-At Two Chairs, we are striving to not only provide therapy that is effective, but also exceptional through a thoughtfully designed matching process for connecting clients to the most qualified clinicians to meet their needs and preferences, and data to inform care throughout the therapeutic process using Measurement-Based Care (MBC).
+At Two Chairs, we are striving to not only provide therapy that is effective, but also exceptional through a thoughtfully designed matching process for connecting clients to the most qualified therapists to meet their needs and preferences, and data to inform care throughout the therapeutic process using Measurement-Based Care (MBC).

 What is Measurement-Based Care?

-There is strong evidence supporting MBC, as numerous randomized clinical trials have demonstrated that when routine client data is used to inform care it results in better outcomes, achieved faster than usual care alone.
+There is strong evidence supporting MBC, as numerous randomized clinical trials have demonstrated that when routine client data is used to inform care, it results in better outcomes, achieved faster than usual care alone.
 In fact, it has been estimated that clients who engage in care that incorporates MBC fare 76% better than clients in usual care, and they benefit from care in about half of the time as usual care¹.
 Overall, the benefits of MBC are indisputable, and yet it is estimated that less than 20% of mental health providers in the U.S. incorporate measures into their care and only 5% do so based on industry best practices².